prodypanda/copytabs/README.md

 ## 🖱️ Usage

-There are three ways to use this extension:

-1. Status Bar:
+There are three main features, each accessible via the status bar, command palette, or keyboard shortcut:

+1. Copy All Tabs:
-   - Click on the "$(files) Copy All Tabs" item in the status bar
+   - Status Bar: Click on the "$(files) Copy All" item

-2. Command Palette:
+   - Command Palette: "Copy All Tabs to New Tab"
-   - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette
+   - Keyboard Shortcut: `Ctrl+Shift+C` (Windows/Linux) or `Cmd+Shift+C` (macOS)

+2. Copy Selected Tabs:
+   - Status Bar: Click on the "$(list-selection) Copy Selected" item
-   - Type "Copy All Tabs to New Tab" and select the command
+   - Command Palette: "Copy Selected Tabs to New Tab"

-3. Keyboard Shortcut:
+   - Keyboard Shortcut: `Ctrl+Shift+S` (Windows/Linux) or `Cmd+Shift+S` (macOS)

+3. Copy Tabs with Custom Format:
+   - Status Bar: Click on the "$(settings-gear) Copy Custom" item
+   - Command Palette: "Copy Tabs with Custom Format"
-   - Use `Ctrl+Shift+C` (Windows/Linux) or `Cmd+Shift+C` (macOS)
+   - Keyboard Shortcut: `Ctrl+Shift+F` (Windows/Linux) or `Cmd+Shift+F` (macOS)

-A new tab will open containing the content of all your opened tabs, with each file's location at the top of its content.
+A new tab will open containing the content of your tabs based on the chosen option.

+### New Feature: Structured File Tree

+When enabled, a structured file tree is included at the top (or bottom) of the copied content, providing a clear overview of your project structure.
+This feature is especially useful when sharing your codebase with AI assistants or during code reviews.

 ## 🤖 Example Workflow with AI Code Assistant

 1. Open all relevant files in your VS Code project.
-2. Use the extension to copy all tabs to a new tab.
+2. Use the extension to copy all tabs (or selected tabs) to a new tab.
-3. Copy the entire content of the new tab.
+3. Copy the entire content of the new tab, including the structured file tree.
 4. Open your preferred AI code assistant (e.g., ChatGPT).
 5. Paste the copied content and ask for code review, optimization suggestions, or any other coding assistance.